Evidence & Research Literacy Brianna Reid Evidence & Research Literacy Brianna Reid

 Start With the Purpose, Not the Product

-Before comparing labels or ingredients, it helps to clarify what the multivitamin is actually meant to do.
+Before comparing brands or ingredients, it helps to clarify why a multivitamin is being considered.

-For many children, multivitamins are used to fill potential nutritional gaps or support periods of picky eating.
-They are not meant to replace a balanced diet or compensate for systemic nutritional concerns.¹ Keeping that in mind helps narrow choices and avoids adding complexity the situation may not require.
-A multivitamin is not automatically the right answer, but for many families it is a reasonable one.
-The decision becomes more useful when the reason behind it is clear.
+For many children, multivitamins are used to fill potential nutritional gaps, support periods of selective eating, or provide reassurance during growth phases.
+They are not meant to replace a balanced diet or compensate for systemic nutritional concerns.¹ Keeping expectations realistic helps narrow choices and avoids unnecessary complexity.

 Label evaluation checkpoint